 - TOTAL

-These easy mashed sweet potatoes are on the savory side, but you can add a few extra ingredients for a sweeter version.
-See our tips in the notes section below for our suggestions.
+These easy mashed sweet potatoes are savory, but you can add a few extra ingredients for a sweeter version.
+See our notes in the tips section below.

 Watch Us Make the Recipe